-To: Regional Engineers

-From: Jack A. Elston

 Subject: Special Provision for Submission of Bidders List Information

-Date: January 10, 2025

 This special provision was developed by the Bureau of Small Business Enterprises to require the Contractor, at the time of bid, to submit subcontractor information for all subcontractor quotes or bids received, in accordance with 49 CFR 26.11(c).
+It has been revised to simply refer to the link provided within iCX for the required bidders list information which reduces the amount of redundant information entered at the time of bid.

-The districts should include the BDE Check Sheet marked with the applicable special provisions for the April 25, 2025 and subsequent lettings.
+The districts should include the BDE Check Sheet marked with the applicable special provisions for the August 1, 2025 and subsequent lettings.
 The Project Coordination and Implementation Section will include a copy in the contract.